cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script deletes a directory
+this script changed the directory to the previous one